-News of the program and the idea that the public could go to space have landed a great deal of press.
-In fact, excitement grew further as it became public news that several celebrities had already signed up to go to space.
+News of the program and the idea that the general public could go to space have landed a great deal of press.
+In fact, excitement has grown further as it became public news that several celebrities have already signed up to go to space.

-Why it worked: Though this public relations stunt isn’t necessarily directly benefiting Virgin Airline’s bottom line, it does help increase brand awareness while developing its brand image as the airline that can take you beyond your wildest dreams.
+Why it worked: Though this PR stunt doesn’t necessarily directly benefit Virgin Airline’s bottom line, it does increase brand awareness while developing its image as the airline that can take you beyond your wildest dreams.

-In the summer of 2018, Tinder created a PR stunt in New York City’s Union Square, where one woman invited dozens of men on the same date.
-The men were not aware that the date would involve many others, so they were surprised when they arrived to see a group of men and their date standing on a stage.
+In a 2018 publicity stunt, meaning to drive brand awareness, Tinder held a PR stunt in New York City’s Union Square, where one woman invited dozens of unsuspecting men on the same date.
+The men were unaware that the date would involve many others, so they were surprised when they arrived to see a group of men and their date standing on a stage.

-Why it worked: The stunt went viral on social media, giving Tinder a lot of free press.
-It may be a laughable and low-cost stunt, but it served as a conversation piece.
-It’s debatable if the stunt was in line with the dating app’s brand image, but some argue that it was a display of female empowerment.
+Why it worked: The stunt went viral as a social media marketing campaign, giving Tinder a lot of free press.
+It may be a laughable and low-cost stunt, but it landed Tinder free press and served as a conversation piece.
+It’s debatable whether the stunt was in line with the dating app’s brand image, but some argue that it displayed female empowerment.
 After all, the app has historically been known as a male-driven hookup platform.

 In 2016, the fast-food chain Kentucky Fried Chicken (KFC) had the cosmic idea to create the first advertisement that could be seen from space.
-While most would never see the ad in-person—never mind from a plane—it did create a buzz after it was put on the map by Google Maps and its corresponding Google Sightseeing Blog.
+While most would never see the ad in person, it created a buzz after it found its way onto Google Maps and the corresponding Google Sightseeing Blog.

-Why it worked: This outrageous marketing stunt got press coverage from a number of outlets, reaffirming KFC as an oversized fixture in the fast-food world.
-Longstanding businesses like KFC often suffer from consumer fatigue and need to work hard to stay top of mind.
+Why it worked: Longstanding businesses like KFC often suffer from consumer fatigue and need to work hard to stay top-of-mind.
+This outrageous marketing stunt got press coverage from several outlets, reaffirming KFC as an oversized fixture in the fast-food world.
 KFC managed to do so with this creative ad stunt—showing us that its fried chicken is tops wherever in the galaxy you are.